Ratargul Swamp Forest: Location

 Ratargul is about 26 kilometres from Sylhet.
 There is a 3,325 acres wetland in Sylhet range-2 under the forest department and in that wetland Ratargul swamp forest is about 504 acres It is located in Gowainghat.
-After reaching Gowainghat, tourists reserve local engine boat namely "traller" to reach forest.
-There are two haors, Shimul Bil haor and Neoa Bil Haor, in the south part of the forest.
+After reaching Gowainghat, tourists reserve a local engine boat namely "traller" to reach the forest.
+There are two haors, Shimul Bil Haor and Neoa Bil Haor, in the south part of the forest.